stayintarkov/StayInTarkov.Client/README.md

 ## Support

 * Pull Requests are encouraged.
 Thanks to all contributors!
+* Code contributions have a strict NO GCLASSXXX policy.
+If your code has a GCLASS that is neccessary to it working please provide the Pull Request with the list so that they can be remapped before merging.
 * [SIT Discord](https://discord.gg/f4CN4n3nP2) is available.
 The community have teamed to help each other out and create community servers.

 ## SPT-AKI Requirement